hogeschool/concurrency/Exercises.md

    2. Discuss the problem of two forks eating.
    3. Follow the todo and fix the problem of two forks eating.
    4. Run the code with your solution.
 Does a deadlock occur?
-   5. Discuss what would be a solution for the deadlock.
+   5. Discuss how would you place the protection to avoid a deadlock and how would you place the procetion to create a deadlock.
+   6. Implement the deadlock condition and test it.
 3. **[@home]** In order to synchronize threads, different synchronization constructs are implemented.
 So far, you have practiced to provide mutual exclusion using **lock(obj){ ... }** statement.
 However, C# provides a synchronization primitive named **Mutex**.
    1. Read the specification of class **Mutex** and check how a critical section can be protected with an instance of **Mutex**:
       Reference: read [Class Mutex](https://docs.microsoft.com/en-us/dotnet/api/system.threading.mutex?view=net-6.0)